TariqGon/TariqGon.github.io/_posts/2018-03-10- A_First_Date_ with_Data.md

 ---
 title: "Phyton : A First Date with Data"
 date: 2018-03-10
-tags: [Machine Learning,Data Science,Data Preprocessing, Python]
+tags: [Machine Learning, Data Preprocessing, Python]
 header:
   image: "/images/img.jpg"
-excerpt: " Data Science, Data Preprocessing, Python"
+excerpt: "Data Preprocessing, Python"
 ---

 An entry point to Data Analysis can be a ([Regression Example](/_pages/2018-03-11- A_Simple_Linear_Regression_Example.html)).
 But first things first, data should be prepared before the analysis can be performed.
 This step is called preprocessing.
 Real-world (raw) data can be inconsistent or incomplete and can even contain errors.
 Through the following lines, we will try to walk through a simple data preprocessing task using a famous dataset.